 - The P-state control interface allows dynamic control of performance states.
 See Section 17.1 which follows immediately below. - Core performance boost (CPB) dynamically increases core clock rate beyond that defined for the P0 power state to achieve higher performance while maintaining power consumption below a preset level.
-See Section 17.2 on page 539. - The effective frequency interface provides a measure of the actual core clock rate over a specified period of time.
-See Section 17.3 on page 540. - The processor feedback interface allows system software to make various measurements related to instruction execution.
-See Section 17.4 on page 543.
+See Section 17.2 on page 561. - The effective frequency interface provides a measure of the actual core clock rate over a specified period of time.
+See Section 17.3 on page 562. - The processor power reporting interface allows system software to measure average processor core power over a given time period.
+See Section 17.5 on page 565.